jcolag/silver-bat-01-seeking-refuge/text/02-intro.md

 "Oh, I see.
 So, Wooster Amalgamated is *really* a secret front for some sort of expensive Scarlet Pimpernel?
 Sure.
 I'll be going now, maybe find some not-lying people to talk to for a while.
 And maybe the superheroes you claim are real can be the entertainment at the next holiday party."

 "Bertie, let's start over, because you're quite close to the mark and I think we're looking in the same direction.
 Walk, and remember who used to read you *The Scarlet Pimpernel* when you were young."
-He gestures out and we all get into the elevator as I get a pit in my stomach, like I'm about to get a theatrical *we're not so different, you and I* speech.
+He gestures out, and we all get into the elevator as I get a pit in my stomach, like I'm about to get a theatrical *we're not so different, you and I* speech.
 "You know, and have probably come to hate, the image of Bertram Wooster."

 "The man who expanded Wooster Amalgamated and started collaborations with war criminals?
 Yeah, you might say that pretty much covers my feelings."